Photo of business charts and eyeglasses on a desk, ideal for finance and analytics themes.

 A tiered structure pays different rates depending on the rep's cumulative revenue in the period.
 As they sell more, they move into higher-earning tiers.

 You define revenue bands, each with its own commission rate.
-The rate steps up as the rep progresses through the tiers.
+The rate steps up as the rep progresses through the tiers, rewarding sustained performance throughout the period.

 Worked example: